 * Euro loses ground after ECB spurs rate cut expectations

-* Dollar/yen hovers above 3-week low, down 0.4 pct for the week
+* Dollar/yen hovers above 3-week low; down 0.5 pct for the week

-* Canadian dollar undermined by shock drop in employment data (Updates with late New York prices)
+* Canadian dollar undermined by shock drop in employment data (New throughout, changes dateline; previous LONDON)

 By Daniel Bases

-NEW YORK, May 9 (Reuters) - The euro extended its sharp decline from a 2-1/2-year high against the dollar on Friday, a day after European Central Bank chief Mario Draghi did his best to sap the currency's strength by threatening more monetary stimulus.
+NEW YORK, May 9 (Reuters) - The euro's sharp decline from a 2-1/2 year high against the dollar extended into Friday, a day after European Central Bank chief Mario Draghi did his best to sap the currency's strength by threatening more monetary stimulus.

-The U.S. dollar, meanwhile, traded at a one-week high against a basket of its major trading partners' currencies, pulling it off a 20-month low reached on Thursday.
+The U.S. dollar, meanwhile, traded at a one-week high against a basket of its major trading partners' currencies, pulling it off a 20-month low.

-Following the ECB's policy meeting on Thursday, Draghi warned that the euro's strength was "a serious concern" and that the ECB was "comfortable" with taking more action to support economic growth and raise inflation at its June meeting.
+Draghi warned after the bank's policy meeting that the euro's strength was "a serious concern" and that the ECB was "comfortable" with taking more action to support growth and raise inflation at its June Meeting.